AnthonySteele/anthonysteele.github.io/AsyncResync.md

 - You can't use `async` in these language constructs: constructors, `Dispose` methods and inside `lock` statements.
 You should re-design around these limitations, i.e. move the async code elsewhere rather than doing resyncronisation.

-- ASP.NET filters and child actions must be synchronous.
+- In 3rd party frameworks and libraries, for example ASP.NET filters and child actions must be synchronous.
 However, [in ASP.NET Core, the entire pipeline is fully asynchronous](http://blog.stephencleary.com/2017/03/aspnetcore-synchronization-context.html).
 There are no synchronous child actions in ASP.NET Core, so it is best to find another construct to use instead.

 - The `Main` entry point of a console application must be synchronous.